TriangularCube/cfn-faunadb-resource/README.md

 Indices with the same ID will be treated as the same index, and will be updated accordingly.

-_Note: FaunaDB dictates that indices cannot change its Terms, Values, or Partition fields.
-Any updates to these fields will trigger a replacement of the index._

 ###### Terms
 Terms used to partition the index.
 If not specified, will contain all instances in the Class.